BeskarDev/nexus-rpg/src/utils/split-tables/mystic-spells.md

 ---|---|---|---|---
  1 | 2 | Moderate (8) | Touch | enchant (weapon),  singular

 **Effect**<br /> Imbue a weapon with the power of storms.<br/>On a success, the weapon deals +2 lightning damage.
-On a strong or critical hit, the attack‘s target is briefly faltering.
+On a strong or critical hit, the attack‘s target is briefly staggered.
 If you target your own weapon, you can make a weapon attack with it as part of casting this spell.<br/>This spell lasts for a medium duration.<br/>

 ### Lightning Javelin